hmcts/cnp-flux-config/labs/java/README.md

 Once the script has been exectued, you will need to add and commit the new config and push it to GitHub.
 - Run `git status` to check which files have been create and modified.
 - Use `git add` to stage the newly created files for commit
-- Run `git diff` to view the changes made to the existing kustomization files.
+- Run `git diff --staged` to view the changes made to the existing kustomization files.
 You should see references to the newly created files for your lab app.
 - Once you're happy with the changes made, commit and push them and create a PR.

 More information on flux v2, its components and custom resources can be found on [flux docs site](https://fluxcd.io/docs/concepts/).